Join our crew

 - you are unable to read 6/6 in the better eye and 6/12 in the worst eye on the Snellen Chart at 6 metres distance even with glasses or contact lenses;

 - you are unable to read 6/60 with at least one eye without any visual aid;

-- you have evidence of any progressive disease in either eye, or suffer from any other eye condition which could limit vision, either now or within the next 5 years.
+- you have evidence of any progressive disease in either eye, or suffer from any other eye condition which could disturb or limit vision, either now or within the next 5 years;